reactjs/react.dev/content/docs/code-splitting.md

 re-rendering the entire page at once so your users are unlikely to be interacting with other elements on the page at the same time.

-Here's an example of how to setup route-based code splitting into your app using libraries like [React Router](https://reacttraining.com/react-router/) with `React.lazy`.
+Here's an example of how to setup route-based code-splitting into your app using libraries like [React Router](https://reacttraining.com/react-router/) with `React.lazy`.

 ```js